 Al is Tern’s CEO, a non-Board position.
 Al’s an IT industry veteran with more than 25 years senior executive level experience.
 As Chief Operating Officer at RSA Data Security Inc., the leading security software company, he led its transformation from a passive patent licensing operation to an aggressive, sales oriented software company.
 At RSA he negotiated partnership agreements with IBM, Intel, Compaq, Cisco and Nortel.
 Al was Chairman, President and CEO of Phoenix Technologies Ltd, the global BIOS software company.
 He revitalised Phoenix through the acquisition of Internet appliance business, Ravisent Technologies; investing in semiconductor and microprocessor designer Transmeta and spinning off Silicon Corporation.

-Bruce represents Tern on the boards of Device Authority and Konektio.
+Bruce represents Tern on the board of Device Authority.

 Bruce led Tern’s initial investment of Cryptosoft and InVMA and led the acquisition of Amiho and Wyld to create Wyld Networks.